cornwallisna/cw_website/index.md

 * **UPCOMING MEETING AND EVENTS:**

-* **December 9, 2025:** General Association Meeting - Main purpose is to hold our Board Elections and provide any key Holiday Party updates - 7pm.
+* **December 9, 2025:** General Association Meeting - Main purpose is to hold our Board Elections - 7pm.

-* ** CNA Christmas Party CANCELLED:**  Due to a significant lack of participation during the RSVP period, the board has made the necessary decision to cancel the planned 2025 Christmas Party.
-However on the good news front, the board is working to provide some ** POST HOLIDAY CHEER ** in the form of an upscale block party.
-This is planned to occur on ** January 10th 2026 - HOLD THE DATE ** more details will be forthcoming shortly!
+* **CNA Christmas Party CANCELLED**  Due to a significant lack of participation during the RSVP period, the board has made the necessary decision to cancel the planned 2025 Christmas Party.
+On the good news front however, the board is working to provide some **POST HOLIDAY CHEER** in the form of an upscale block party.
+This is planned to occur on **January 10th 2026 - SO PLEASE ALL HOLD THE DATE** more details will be forthcoming shortly!

 * All General Association meetings are planned to be at the **Birchwood Realty Building** located at **4040 Del Prado Blvd.
 Starting at 7:00pm.**